alexcoplan/p2proj/src/README.md

 Such a viewpoint, since it is derived from pitch, can also be used to predict pitch.

-By associating each viewpoint with a context model and combining thier predictions, one obtains a _multiple viewpoint system_.
+By associating each viewpoint with a context model and combining their predictions, one obtains a _multiple viewpoint system_.
 It turns out that multiple viewpoint systems are objectively better predictors over single viewpoint systems (i.e. Markov chains): that is, they can predict music with